Wendy Everett, ScD

 Previously, Mr. Hubbard served as Executive Assistant for Economic Affairs to U.S. Senator John Kerry, as Deputy Director of Development for Massachusetts Governor Michael Dukakis, and as Director of Community Development and Planning for the City of Gardner, Massachusetts.

-He is a graduate of Harvard College and holds a Masters in Public Policy from Harvard’s Kennedy School of Government.
+Mr. Hubbard graduated from Harvard College and holds a masters in public policy from Harvard’s Kennedy School of Government.

 Erin Zuena Bartolini